joelouthan/theologic.us/content/posts/prayers/2020-07-24-pm_prayers.md

 ## Acts 20:24 But I do not account my life of any value nor as precious to myself, if only I may finish my course and the ministry that I received from the Lord Jesus, to testify to the gospel of the grace of God.

 <pre><b>
+Isaiah 52:1-2
+The LORD'S Coming Salvation
+Awake, awake,
+put on your strength, O Zion;
+put on your beautiful garments,
+O Jerusalem, the holy city;
+for there shall no more come into you the uncircumcised and the unclean.
+Shake yourself from the dust and arise;
+be seated, O Jerusalem;
+loose the bonds from your neck,
+O captive daughter of Zion.
 </b></pre>

+My God,

+You are the Father that rushes out and greets me.
+You are the one who justifies me before I can even say a word.
+You are the Savior who drapes his own robe on me.
+Your Spirit seals me as yours.
+You have strapped my feet with your peace.

+You are my Lord and God.

 ## Prayers for those who are trapped in NAR churches